One nation with one destiny

 Now, many of our colleagues here are waiting to see how these talks will impact on the 1.4 billion people – most of them women – living below the poverty line are.
 And through the myriad ways in which their concerns are shared, what they would like to see is donors recognizing that we are one nation with one destiny, one that demonstrates global gender justice and economic justice.

 Entry filed under: Health and Education For All, High Level Forum on Aid Effectiveness 2008.
-Tags: for all, health, education, Health and Education For All, aid, oxfam, High Level Forum on Aid Effectiveness, aid effectiveness, accra, ghana.
+Tags: accra, aid, aid effectiveness, education, for all, ghana, health, Health and Education For All, High Level Forum on Aid Effectiveness, oxfam.